-Jardins de la Martiniere
+Les Jardins de la Martinière

 Coutures, Loire

-In the village of Coutures, situated just outside the appellation of Breze in Saumur, winemaker Kaya Tsutsui continues a legacy established by Xavier Caillard of iconic domaine Les Jardins Esmeraldins.
+In the village of Coutures, situated just outside the appellation of Brézé in Saumur, winemaker Kaya Tsutsui continues a legacy established by Xavier Caillard of iconic domaine Les Jardins Esméraldins.

-Before the inception of Jardins de la Martiniere, the domaine saw an unusual period of transition.
-In 2016 Xavier left the domaine abruptly and it took two years before the new owners took on the project, leaving the vines essentially abandoned during that time.
+Before the inception of Les Jardins de la Martinière, the domaine saw an unusual period of transition.
+In 2016 Xavier left the domain abruptly and it took two years before the new owners took on the project, leaving the vines essentially abandoned during that time.
 With Kaya’s background in importation (having worked with natural winemakers for years via the Japanese import company Nichifutso Shoji), he was able to draw upon experience and connections to negotiate the transition and to establish their domaine in earnest.

 To implement their desired low-or-no-till approach, meticulous care was required to reestablish the ecosystems within the vineyards: careful pruning, a gentle turning of the soils in the chenin vineyards to recalibrate the yields, and the sowing of nitrogen-rich legume seeds between the vines.
 Many of these approaches came off the back of advice from celebrated Rhone winemaker Hirotake Ooka, both a personal friend and former client of Kaya’s.

 Today, the domaine is comprised of 5 hectares of vines, all situated on the south-easterly facing slopes that surround the old chateau on the property.
 Of these vines, cabernet franc represents 85% and chenin blanc only 15%, with an additional hectare replanted with local and more robust Loire varieties.
-While the parcels are more or less all adjacent, each has its unique features: the small, languid parcel of chenin planted by Xavier is surrounded by trees, the cabernet franc has a small experimental parcel pruned in goblet, another is made up of 70 year old vines.
+While the parcels are more or less all adjacent, each has its unique features: the small, languid parcel of chenin planted by Xavier is surrounded by trees, the Cabernet Franc has a small experimental parcel pruned in goblet, another is made up of 70 year old vines.

 Previous